glideroggan/dream/readme.md

     - remove
   Once done, it goes away
 ## interval based tasks

 Would be nice to get a bit more things happening, if we could do like in the life cycle service, but for other things, like loan due payments coming in, then it would actually look like a real bank account
 - transaction simulation
-- create a simulation of card activation by letting the card go through the activation process
+- 🔧create a simulation of card activation by letting the card go through the activation process
+  - 🔧change how products work first
+    We first need one product catalog on localstorage then we can start with having user_products, as they should be stored in there in the state they are in, and only activated once the state is in the final state
   - create a lifecycleService for cards
     - it should save the time of the last step
     - when active on the site, the simulation should run, start from main